Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/17-Create an Azure Policy.md

 1. Click on  **Create**.

-1. The **Allowed locations** policy assignment is now listed on the **Policy - Assignments** pane and it is now in place, enforcing the policy at the scope level we specified (subscription level).
+1. The **Allowed locations** policy assignment is now listed on the **Policy - Assignments** pane, and it is now in place, enforcing the policy at the scope level we specified (subscription level).

    ![](../images/lab17-image9.png)